 Accepted students must submit official final transcripts from all colleges attended post-high school by the deadline of two weeks (14 days) prior to the first day of classes.
 Students who are accepted to DMU less than one month prior to the first day of classes will have 30 calendar days from the date of their acceptance to submit all official transcripts to the Office of Admissions.
-Any special circumstances or requrests for exceptions to this policy must be sent to and approved by the Dean of the applicable college.
+Any special circumstances or requests for exceptions to this policy must be sent to and approved by the Dean of the applicable college.
 Students who fail to submit all official final transcripts by the stated deadline may jeopardize their acceptance of continued enrollment in the College.

 New Student Pulse and email

-- Physical examination/laboratory tests and immunizations: Complete a physical examination and an immunization report before registration.
+Incoming students must complete a physical examination and an immunization report before registration.
 Students admitted shortly before classes begin will have four weeks to complete this requirement.
 A complete listing of required immunizations is supplied to students before orientation.

-- Technical Standards for Admission: Students must be able to meet the technical standards for education at DMU either with or without accommodation.
+Students must be able to meet the technical standards for education at DMU either with or without accommodation.
 You may review the standards online on our website.

 Incoming students may begin using the Wellness Center on May 1.
 Check Pulse for release forms and procedures.